joewilliams007/skyRant/README.md

 # skyRant
-skyRant is a client for devRant with a focus on animations.
+skyRant is an android client for devRant with a focus on animations.

 ## Disclaimer
 skyRant is not in any way affiliated with devRant